-Taking the train across Canada is something I always dreamed of doing, but I could never justify it on my budget.
-Then, the most serendipitous turn of events happened to me.
+I always dreamed of a rail trip across Canada, but I could never justify it on my budget.
+Then, the most fortunate turn of events happened to me.

-I couldn’t believe my luck.
-Even though I had until December 2019 to use the tickets, the timing to go at that moment couldn’t have been better.
-VIA Rail was surprised at how quickly I wanted to redeem my prize, but they accommodated me and before I knew it, I was off on an adventure across the country and back!
+Even though I had two years to use the tickets, I wanted to go almost immediately.
+VIA Rail was surprised at how quickly I wanted to redeem my prize, but they kindly accommodated me.
+Before I knew it, I was off on a VIA Train across Canada!

 The Canadian Train from Vancouver to Toronto

-The train that brings people between Vancouver and Toronto (or vise versa) is The Canadian.
-It starts in either Toronto at Union Station, or in Vancouver at Pacific Station.
+The train that brings people between Vancouver and Toronto (or vice versa) is The Canadian.
+It starts in Toronto at Union Station or in Vancouver at Pacific Station.

-Both Toronto and Vancouver are wonderful cities to explore.
-I call Toronto home and never get bored of being in the city with so many things to do in Toronto.
+Toronto was my home for years, and I never get bored of exploring the city with so many things to do.

-Vancouver is one of Canada’s most beautiful cities, sitting at the foothills of . the Rocky Mountains.
-For outdoor enthusiasts it is a paradise, especially with so many options for weekened trips from Vancouver.
+Vancouver is one of Canada’s most beautiful cities, sitting at the foothills of the Rocky Mountains.
+It is a paradise for outdoor enthusiasts, especially with so many options for weekend trips from Vancouver.

-During the train ride from Vancouver to Toronto, you will pass through the rocky mountains with stops in Kamloops, Jasper, and Edmonton.
+During the train ride from Vancouver to Toronto, you will pass through the Canadian Rockies with stops in Kamloops, Jasper, and Edmonton – Alberta’s capital city.

-After Alberta, you get into the Saskatchewan.

-This was my first time in the province and was pleasantly surprised at how much beauty there was outside as we passed through on the train.
-The bright green endless canola fields are beautiful in the summertime.
+After leaving Alberta, you enter Saskatchewan.
+The train journey across Canada was my first time seeing Saskatchewan, and I was pleasantly surprised at how beautiful the landscapes were.
+The bright green endless canola fields are gorgeous in the summertime.

-From there, the train stops in Winnipeg, Sioux Lookout, and a long, but beautiful journey through Northern Ontario with a stop in Sudbury before arriving in Toronto.
+From there, the Canadian train stops in Winnipeg, Sioux Lookout, and a long but beautiful journey through Northern Ontario with a stop in Sudbury before arriving in Toronto.